Skip to content

 • Massages: Gently massaging your jaw muscles may help release tension.

-• Jaw exercises: Gentle stretches recommended by your dentist or physiotherapist can help improve jaw mobility and strengthen muscles.
+• Jaw exercises: Gentle stretches recommended by your provider or physiotherapist can help improve jaw mobility and strengthen muscles.

 • Maintaining proper posture: Keeping an upright posture can help reduce strain on your neck and jaw.